 Not every team needs a dedicated roadmap tool.
 If you're early-stage, running a small product, or just getting started with structured planning, a spreadsheet is often enough.
 It's free, everyone already knows how to use it, and it requires no onboarding.

-This post includes a free Google Sheets roadmap template you can copy and start using today.
-It also covers how to set it up, how to maintain it, and when you've outgrown it.
+This post gives you a free product roadmap template for Google Sheets that you can recreate in minutes.
+It also covers how to set it up, how to maintain it, and when you have outgrown it.

 Why use Google Sheets for your roadmap